rhaefer/harospec/content/home/intro.md

  css_class = ""
 +++

 Data is messy and increasingly complex.
 We transform **data** into meaningful **information** for decision-makers, using innovative and cost-effective tools.
-Our [services](http://reidhaefer.rbind.io/#services) are based upon several core tenents that inform all stages of the analytical process:
+Our [services](http://reidhaefer.rbind.io/#services) are based upon several core tenets that inform all stages of the analytical process:

 * *Analysis should directly inform decision-making*
 * *Information should be presenting in modern, accessible formats*